 David Burton is a writer from Brisbane, Queensland.
 By the age of 30, he'd written over two dozen professionally produced plays, published a book, and been a core part of some of the most innovative theatrical projects in Australia.
-He’s now 31, a Dad, and has a new YA fiction book coming out in October, 2019 from the University of Queensland Press.
+He’s now 32, a Dad, and has a new YA fiction book coming out in October, 2019 from the University of Queensland Press titled The Man In The Water.

-In 2014, he won the Text Prize for Children and Young Adults' Writing for his memoir How to be Happy which was published in 2015.
+In 2014, he won the Text Prize for Children and Young Adults' Writing for his memoir How to be Happy, published in 2015.
 David is also known for his award-winning theatrical work, including April's Fool, a verbatim play concerning illicit teenage drug use, published by Playlab Press, Under This Sky or 'The Logan Project' for Queensland Music Festival (the largest community arts project in the world) and The Voice in the Walls at Old Government House, Brisbane.
 In 2016, his work St. Mary's in Exile premiered as part of the 2016 Queensland Theatre Company MainStage season.
-He recently closed The Power Within, a massive community arts project that he wrote and directed for Queensland Music Festival, 2017.
+He’s gone on to write and direct Queensland Music Festival’s signature community works, including The Power Within (2017, in partnership with the Isaac Regional Council) and The Mount Isa Blast (2019, in partnership with the Mount Isa City Council).

 David is also currently studying his doctorate.
 He continues to write theatre-in-education touring pieces of the Grin and Tonic Theatre Troupe.